 19 Secrets to Steal from People Who Never Get Sick

-With the fall and winter months looming, our immune systems become more vulnerable to colds, flu, and other infections.
+In the fall and winter, you may become more vulnerable to colds, flu, and other infections.
 Use these tips to stop getting sick.

 They make a habit of napping

-It’s been shown that lack of sleep causes weight gain, leads to a compromised immune system and increases the production of cortisol, a hormone that triggers stress.
+A lack of sleep is associated with a great risk of weight gain and increases the production of cortisol, a hormone that triggers stress.
 But Sarnoff Mednick, professor emeritus of psychology at the University of Southern California, doesn’t worry about such things.
 As profiled by Gene Stone in his book The Secrets of People Who Never Get Sick, Mednick would take an afternoon nap for most of his adult life and never suffered from colds or flu.
-The fact is, until about the 13th century and the invention of mechanical clocks, humans napped daily.
+In general, until about the 13th century and the invention of mechanical clocks, humans napped daily.
 The best time for a short snooze: Between the hours of one and three in the afternoon.
 And even if you’re napping, these common household items could be the reason you’re always getting sick.

 They skip the nightcap

 Although you may feel as though you fall into a deep slumber after a night of drinking, alcohol actually disrupts your sleep cycle and compromises the quality of your sleep.
 Sleep is so wonderfully restorative to your immune system; cutting back on drinking will help your body protect against harmful germs you might be encountering.

 The act of drinking tea—as well as inhaling the steam that’s produced by a hot beverage—may stimulate hair follicles in the nose, making it easier for you to move germs out of your nose when you breathe.
 (You may think that taking medicines can improve your health, but here are everyday medication habits that could make you sick.)

 iStock/Jacob Ammentorp Lund